OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/sources.md

 * `GET /user/sources/my-source/` - Get the authenticated user's source

 ### Versioning of sources
 * The current state of a source's metadata and all of its resources is referred to as its `HEAD`.
 All changes to a source's metadata and resources are made to the `HEAD` of the source, and prior source versions are not affected.
 The source `HEAD` is used when no source version is otherwise specified in a request.
-For example, `GET /user/sources/MySource/` will retrieve the `HEAD` whereas `GET /user/sources/MySource/v1.0/` will retrieve the source version with an ID of "v1.0".
+For example, `GET /user/sources/MySource/HEAD/` and `GET /user/sources/MySource/` will retrieve the `HEAD` source version, whereas `GET /user/sources/MySource/v1.0/` will retrieve the source version with an ID of "v1.0".
 * Versions of a source are a frozen pointer to the state of the source's concepts, mappings, and metadata at a specific point in time, similar to "tags" in GitHub.
 The "frozen" data includes the source metadata (name, descriptions, etc.).
 * Source versions can be marked as "released" or "retired" to indicate to users how the contents of a source version are intended to be used.
 Any number of source versions may be marked as "released".

-### Future Considerations
-* Should a source version's `root_version_url` always point to `HEAD` or should it point to the first user-generated source version?
-* Use of `parent_version_url` in source versions is deprecated and support will be removed. `previous_version_url` and `root_version_url` will both be automatically populated.
-* Set maximum `limit=500` for all GET requests - error if limit is set to an amount above that - until performance issues are addressed - note that exports should be used in lieu of fetching all results
-* Paging needs to be supported for GET source details with `includeMappings` and `includeConcepts` set to true in case there are more than the maximum
-* Source versions- Add support for "released" URL parameter to filter source versions GET request (e.g. GET /orgs/CIEL/sources/CIEL/versions/?released=true); Add default sort of created_on descending for source versions; Goal is that a subscription client could get the most recent published source version using the following: GET /orgs/CIEL/sources/CIEL/versions/?limit=1&released=true
-* Allow editing of the "shortCode" field after creation?
-If "id" read-only, then it might make sense to force "shortCode" to be read-only as well
-* What about a "metrics" sub-resource (e.g. `GET /user/sources/:source/metrics`) that returned additional statistics about a source, such as the breakdown of versions, concepts, class types, data types, etc.
-* Sources should support multi-lingual names and descriptions in the future
+* The `latest` source version is a magic keyword that automatically refers to the most recent released version of a source, e.g. `GET /user/sources/MySource/latest/`

 ## Get a single source
 * Get a public source owned by an oragnization or user